jmadelaine/react-use-validation/README.md

 This hook is **not** a form state library.

-- No need to attach refs or spread props on input components.
+There's no need to attach refs or spread props on input components, learn complex state management APIs, or bloat JSX with validation configuration.
-- No need to learn complex APIs that re-invent state management.
-- No need to bloat JSX with validation configuration.

-With `react-use-validation`, you can validate the way _you_ want to.

 ### Quick start